theoriginalgrasshopper/DSKTPMvingImgs/README.md

 USAGE:

-1. Download zip
+1. Download 'window.zip'
 2. Unzip
-3. Go to dist/window/
+3. Go to window/
 4. Put your GIF in the 'MovingImages' folder
 5. Execute 'window'